filvarga/vpp/src/plugins/nat/nat44-ed/README.md

     - 1-1 translation withouth ports
   - twice-nat
     - double-nat, translation of source and destination
-    - can be combined with out2in-only
   - self-twice-nat
     - double-nat, translation of source and destination, where external host address is the same as local host address
-    - can be combined with out2in-only
   - out2in-only
     - session is created only from outside nat interface
 - identity mapping